tactictalisman/bootstrap-4-github-pages/about.md

 permalink: /about/
 ---

-Tactic Talisman is blog where I post my thoughts and experiences on my various hobbies and interests.
+A blog about my experiences and frustrations with my ever changing array of hobbies.
 I find that as I write things down it helps me to remember and learn.

+Here is a list of the things I am posting about.

 - [Friday Update Posts](/friday/)
 - [Magic Posts](/magic/)